DineWithMe/Development-Tools/Front End/README.md

 | B         | do js        | do component y |
 | C         | do css       | do component z |

-_This table illustrates of React change the paradigm of separation of concern._
+_This table illustrates how React changes the paradigm of separation of concern._

 But why react?
 Because there are also library that adopt or gravitate toward component thinking, why react?